Sam-Dragon/interview/spring-questions.md

 Spring Interview Questions

 1. Can you run a spring application without using @SpringBootApplication <br>
-- Yes, using three annotations [ @Configuration, @EnableAutoConfiguration, @ComponentScan]
+A. Yes, using three annotations [ @Configuration, @EnableAutoConfiguration, @ComponentScan]

 2. What is @Configuration